 If that didn't knock you over the head, there's more: The divergence between the reported ("headline") weekly numbers and the revised numbers keeps getting larger.
 As of the last report, the BLS has added 200K initial claims to its revisions.
 This would suggest that when the September jobs report is revised, several thousand initial claims will be added to the reported 339K.

-But there's still more: The last time we saw such a large month-to-month drop in initial claims was February 2006, when layoffs were unusually low (because we were at the peak of the mortgage bubble economy) following typical seasonal layoffs in January.
+But there's still more: The last time we saw such a large month-to-month drop in initial claims was February 2006, when layoffs were unusually low (because we were at top of the housing bubble) following typical seasonal layoffs in January.

-Add all this together, and you get a September jobs report that's not a statistical improbability, but is a statistical impossibility.
+Add all this together, and you get a September jobs report that's not a statistical improbability; it's a statistical impossibility.